ni4/iRate/README.md

 --------------

 iRate uses threading internally to avoid blocking the UI, but none of the iRate external interfaces are thread safe and you should not call any methods or set any properties on iRate except from the main thread.
+Also you can manually make it blocking in case you don't use main window, see promptWithoutMainWindow property description.

 Installation